Yankees Rumors: Possible Target Manny Machado Ready For Big Market Challenge, Reports ‘FanRag Sports’

 The New York Yankees will continuously be linked to Manny Machado until the Baltimore Orioles superstar signs a new deal after the 2018 MLB season.
 The Yankees already have Aaron Judge and Giancarlo Stanton, but having them does not mean that the Yankees are not going to make a run at Machado in the offseason.

-Machado will be one of top free agents after this season.
+Machado will be one of the top free agents after this season.
 The Yankees are tagged among the favorites to sign the 25-year-old in free agency.
 John Heyman of FanRag Sports reported that Machado appears willing to move to a team like the Yankees because there is a strong belief that he is ready to “relish the challenge” of playing in a major market like New York.

 It is not a secret that playing in New York, particularly for the Yankees, is easier said than done because of the high expectations from fans.
 Take the case of Stanton, who is being criticized for his poor start this season.
 But based on Heyman’s report, the pressure of donning the pinstripes will not be a problem for Machado.